scubamikejax904/Connector-Bridge-Hubitat-direct/README.md

 This driver was developed through a collaborative debugging process and incorporates a robust token refresh and command queuing system to ensure reliable communication with the bridge and devices, correcting for several undocumented quirks in the device's API.

+## There are no Warranties expressed or Implied with this software, it is Released under Apache-2.0 license
 ## Features

 -   **Automatic Discovery:** Automatically discovers and creates child devices for each blind/shade connected to the bridge.